Last updated: 6 October 2020

 - progressing with proceedings against a tenant for a breach that occurred after 30 March 2020, but before the new laws come into operation.

-On 29 May a new WA code of conduct (the code) became law.
+On 29 May the WA code of conduct (the code) became law.

 The code, based on the national code released by the National Cabinet on 7 April, implements key principles for tenants and landlords to follow in order to negotiate rent relief for tenants suffering financial stress due to COVID-19.